Just Can't Get Enough (Black Eyed Peas song): Live performances

-The Black Eyed Peas performed the song for the first time on the tenth season of American Idol on March 17, 2011.
+Black Eyed Peas performed the song for the first time on the tenth season of American Idol on March 17, 2011.
 The performance began with will.i.am, wearing a white suit and playing on the piano and dedicating the song to Japan.
 Fergie then opened the song while sitting atop the piano wearing a white halter dress.
 Later, will.i.am stood up and joined her on stage to sing his lines. apl.de.ap and Taboo, also wearing white clothing, sang and rapped along.
 Behind them, string players and dancers performed, and couples acted out skits.
 Near the end, the group jumped around on stage, while encouraging the audience to dance and clap along.
 They also performed "Just Can't Get Enough" at the Nickelodeon Kids' Choice Awards 2011 and in the show that they performed for MTV World Stage.
 On December 11, 2019, they again performed "Just Can't Get Enough" at the closing ceremony of the 2019 Southeast Asian Games at the New Clark City Athletics Stadium in Philippines.